idesignstuff/kmk_firmware/docs/sequences.md

 # Sequences

-Sequences are used for sending multiple keystrokes in a single action, and can be used for things like unicode characters (even emojis! 🇨🇦), lorei epsum generators, triggering side effects (think lighting, speakers, microcontroller-optimized cryptocurrency miners, whatever).
+Sequences are used for sending multiple keystrokes in a single action, and can be used for things like unicode characters (even emojis! 🇨🇦), lorem ipsum generators, triggering side effects (think lighting, speakers, microcontroller-optimized cryptocurrency miners, whatever).
 If you are still unsure of what this is, most other vendors call these "Macros", but can do much